 Ironically, in our present information age curiosity has given way to cynicism.
 People are not interested in discovering truth.
 Academics have cornered themselves in highly-specialized circles where conventions predominate.
 Patterns of thought have become increasingly myopic.

 I wish to know.
-And when I have stumbled upon an insight and time permits, I will write it down.
-My posts will be sporadic and largely if not entirely unoriginal, relaying kernels of wisdom discovered by those who saw beyond their age.
-They will be necessarily provocative and may cover a range of issues.
-But hopefully they will coalesce around enduring truths that, regardless of convention, explain our human condition.
+My posts will be sporadic and largely if not entirely unoriginal, relaying kernels of wisdom from those who saw beyond their age.
+Hopefully they will coalesce around enduring truths that, regardless of convention, explain our human condition.
 The faintest notion of these truths can begin to rouse the heaviest sleeper into a life of unimaginable joy.